Queries

 Query autorun

-Queries that ran in less than 1 second will re-run for you when you open the query.
-Queries that took longer than 1 second to run will have a button to update and refresh the query.
+Queries that previously ran in less than one second will re-run for you when you open the query.
+Queries that previously took longer than one second to run will have a button to update and refresh the Query.

-You can create a sharing URL for any query by clicking the "Share" button and toggling the slider.
-This creates a new sharing URL that provides access to the query and results.
-Note that shared queries are not limited to Crunchy Bridge account holders or specific team members.
-Anyone with the sharing URL for a shared query can see the raw SQL and the results.
+You can create a sharing URL for any Query by clicking the "Share" button and toggling the slider.
+This creates a new sharing URL that provides access to the Query and results.
+Note that a sharing URL to a Query cannot be limited to Crunchy Bridge account holders or to specific team members.
+Anyone with the sharing URL for a Query will be able to see the raw SQL and the results.

-The sharing link for a query can be destroyed at any time with the sharing toggle.
-This operation can't be undone.
-Re-enabling sharing for a query will create a new sharing URL.
+The sharing URL for a query can be destroyed at any time with the sharing toggle.
+Disabling sharing will delete the URL and can't be undone.
+Re-enabling sharing for a Query will create a new sharing URL.

-Operations on queries are captured in the Audit log, including:
+Operations on saved Queries are captured in the Audit log, including:

-- updating a saved query, including the type of update
+- updating a Query, including the type of update

 - creating a sharing URL